 Making the final donor choice

+You will be given all the time you need when choosing your sperm donor, with no pressure or rush.
 Talk to family and friends, share your thoughts and the donor profiles you are considering.
-And if you are feeling overwhelmed, remember there is no ‘right’ or ‘wrong’ way to choose your sperm donor – it often comes down to who feels ‘right’ for you.
-Our Donation Team is always on hand to support and advise.
+If you are feeling overwhelmed, remember there is no ‘right’ or ‘wrong’ way to choose your sperm donor – it often comes down to who you connect with after reading the profile information.

 Fertility treatment for single women: How to get started